 Pre-existing Conditions at the Injection Site

-Caution should be used when BOTOX Cosmetic treatment is used in the presence of inflammation at the proposed injection site(s) or when excessive weakness or atrophy is present in the target muscle(s).
+Caution should be used when BOTOX Cosmetic treatment is used in the presence of inflammation at the proposed injection site(s), ptosis, or when excessive weakness or atrophy is present in the targeted muscle(s).

 Corneal Exposure and Ulceration in Patients Treated with BOTOX for Blepharospasm